apache/apisix-website/website/docs/general/committer-guide.md

 8. Guide new contributors to join the community.

-## How do I become an APISIX PMC member?
+## How do I become an Apache APISIX PMC member?

 In APISIX community, a committer who has earned even more merits can be invited to be a part of the Project Management Committee (PMC).